openjdk/guide/src/index.md

 Although `windows-all` isn't strictly required in this example, it's preferable to specify platforms for each bugid (unless they are all `generic-all`), this makes it easier to remove one of the bugs from the list.

+Remember to always add a [problemlist]{.jbs-label} label in the JBS issue referenced in the ProblemList entry.

 #### ProblemListing some, but not all, test cases in a file

 Some tests contain several test cases and there may be a need to ProblemList only a few of them.
 To do this use the full test name, i.e. `<filename> + # + <test case id>`, where test case id can be specified in the test header.
 If no id is specified each test case can be referenced with `id` + ordinary number of the test case in the test file.